tsck/mcp-ui/TECH_SPEC.md

 #### 2\. **Error Handling**

-UI augmentation is **non-blocking** and **non-fatal**:

-- If `augmentWithUI()` throws an error, the tool returns the original `CallToolResult` unchanged
+Follows the [Error Handling Strategy](#error-handling-strategy): UI augmentation is non-blocking and non-fatal.
+If `augmentWithUI()` throws an error, the tool returns the original `CallToolResult` unchanged.
-- Errors are logged but do not prevent the tool from completing successfully
-- This ensures backward compatibility and graceful degradation

 #### 3\. **Schema Validation**

-`augmentWithUI()` validates `renderData` against the tool's schema before creating the UI resource:

-- If validation fails, the original `CallToolResult` is returned unchanged
+Follows the [Validation Strategy](#validation-strategy): `augmentWithUI()` validates `renderData` before creating UI resources.
+If validation fails, the original `CallToolResult` is returned unchanged.
-- Validation errors are logged as warnings
-- This ensures only valid data reaches the embeddable UI

 #### 4\. **Tool Result Structure**